aaron-bini-301/portland-301d4/class04_thr_templates/README.md

 ---
 ## Slides on Typography

-## Mob code demo of `em` vs. `rem`, using chart.js to plot sizes
+## Mob code
+Show `em` vs. `rem` using chart.js

+- HTML
+  - &lt;canvas&gt; (*DONE*)
-- In HTML: five levels of nested divs, each div containing text content.
+  - Five levels of nested &lt;div&gt;s, each div w/ text content.
+Call this "Set A".
-- In HTML: another set of five levels of nested divs, each div containing text content.
+  - Another set of five nested &lt;div&gt;s, each div w/ text content.
+Call this "Set B"
+- CSS
-- In CSS: set font size of one set of divs using `em` units.
+  - Set font size of Set A using `em`  units.
-- In CSS: set font size of the other set of divs using `rem` units.
+  - Set font size of Set B using `rem` units.
+- JS
+  - Initialize chart.js and "skeleton" data objects for chart.js (*DONE*).
+  - Get pixel widths of each div in Set A, fill in skeleton object and plot widths (*skipped*).
+  - Get pixel widths of each div in Set B, fill in skeleton object and plot widths (*skipped*).

 ---
 ## Review Lab Assignments